US says China, Iran, Russia are 'forces for instability'

 Former Secretary of State Hillary Clinton had added the "reproductive rights" section in 2012 and it had remained a part of each country's report until this year.
 Beyond coercion, that section had previously called out countries that denied access to information and services for reproductive health, including contraception.

-Traditional U.S. adversaries are hit hardest in the report.
+Groups like Amnesty International denounced the report for that reason and others, maintaining that the administration's domestic policies — as well as close relationships with countries accused of abuses — had badly damaged its credibility as a leader in human rights advocacy.

+"From the beginning, this administration has sent the message that the United States will no longer prioritize efforts to hold the global community to account for human rights," Amnesty said in a statement.
+"The omission of key passages pertaining to sexual and reproductive rights, women's rights and the rights of marginalized populations, combined with the administration's deference to known human rights violators like the governments of Saudi Arabia and Turkey, make us skeptical that these reports present a full picture of human rights around the world."

+The reports are critical of U.S. partners and allies like Saudi Arabia and Turkey but traditional U.S. adversaries are hit hardest.
 The entries for China, Iran, Russia and North Korea outline a litany of abuses blamed on their governments, which are also accused of failing to hold human rights violators accountable for their actions:

 CHINA